Q: What is a clinical trial?

 Q: Are clinical trials safe?

-A: The Food and Drug Administration (FDA) regulates all clinical trials to ensure participants who agree to be in studies are treated safely.
-Participants are followed closely by doctors, researchers, and other healthcare professionals throughout their participation.
+A: The Food and Drug Administration (FDA) regulates all clinical trials to ensure safety.
+Participants are followed closely by doctors, researchers, and other healthcare professionals throughout the trial.

 Q: Who can participate in a trial?